rizinorg/CutterDRcov/README.md

-Inside that folder you will want to go *python* folder, [download](https://github.com/oddcoder/CutterDRcov/archive/master.zip) this repository, and move *cutterDRcovPlugin* folder there.
+Inside that folder you will want to go *python* folder, [download](https://github.com/oddcoder/CutterDRcov/archive/master.zip) this repository, and move *cutterdrcov_plugin* folder there.

 ## Usage